-In 1854 Japan signs the Kanagawa treaty, with the USA seeking to modernize Japanese industry.
-This causes the Japanese ports, previously closed and Japan isolated, to be opened.
-Time when, with the advance of capitalism, new industries were needed.
+In 1854 Japan signs the Treaty of Kanagawa, with the US seeking to modernize Japanese industry.
+This fact makes Japanese ports, previously closed and Japan isolated, open.
+A time when, with the advance of capitalism, new industries were needed.

-In 1890, Japan started to have a constitutional government, based on the German constitution.
-Beginning in 1900, Japan began to face problems with regard to urban concentration, with the emigration of the Japanese to other countries as a resolution (1909).
-In 1912, the Emperor Meiji dies, having ruled Japan for 45 years, which internally strengthened Japan and modernized the industrial, social and political sectors during his rule.
+In 1890, Japan becomes a constitutional government, based on the German constitution.
+From 1900, Japan began to face problems related to urban concentration, having as a resolution the emigration of the Japanese to other countries (1909).
+In 1912, the Emperor Meiji dies, having ruled Japan for 45 years, who strengthened Japan internally and modernized in a short time the industrial, social and political sectors during his government.

-With the death of Emperor Meiji, instead, Japan has taken over his country from the Emperor Taishō.
-It was during his rule that Japan participated in the First World War alongside its allies.
+With the death of Emperor Meiji, in his place, Japan has its country taken over by the Emperor.
+Taishō.
+It was during his rule that Japan participated in the First World War on the side of the Allies.

-In his government, Taishō managed to monopolize the Asian market.
-His government is marked by ups and downs, like democracy; economic growth and rise of nationalist ideals.
+Under his rule, Taishō managed to monopolize the Asian market.
+His government is marked by ups and downs, like democracy; economic growth and the rise of nationalist ideals.

-In 1921, Emperor Taishō cedes power to his son Michinomiya Hirohito, due to health problems, with Hirohito's rise as Emperor.
+In 1921, Emperor Taishō cedes power to his son Michinomiya Hirohito, due to health-related problems, with Hirohito's accession as Emperor.
 Japan participates in World War II, but its entry into that war was already doomed to failure.
-In 1941, Japanese air forces attacked the US base at Pearl Harbor declaring war on the United States and England.
-In 1942, Japan was showing signs of weakening due to the damage of the war.
+In 1941, Japanese air forces attack the US base at Pearl Harbor, declaring war on the United States and England.
+In 1942, Japan was showing signs of weakening due to the ravages of war.

-Japan quickly recovered from the war and became one of the largest economic powers in the world.
-We then arrived in Japan that we know today with limited territorial and natural resources, but with a strong and stable economy and industry.
-It was impossible to cite most of the important events in Japan in this article, perhaps some isolated articles on the site can help you learn more about the history of Japan.
+Japan quickly recovered from the war and became one of the greatest economic powers in the world.
+We then arrived in the Japan we know today with limited territorial and natural resources, but with a strong and stable economy and industry.
+It was impossible to cite most of the important events in Japan in this article, maybe some isolated articles from the site can help you to know more about the history of Japan.